menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Dunnsville is generally considered to be a blue-collar town.
-40.78% of the Dunnsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Dunnsville is a blue-collar town, with 40.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dunnsville is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Dunnsville who work in management occupations (16.81%), sales jobs (9.72%), and office and administrative support (9.66%).

 Also of interest is that Dunnsville has more people living here who work in computers and math than 95% of the places in the US.